DataDog/KubeHound/docs/reference/attacks/IDENTITY_IMPERSONATE.md

 ## Details

-Obtaining the `impersonate users/groups` permission will allow an attacker to execute K8s API actions on behalf of another user, including `cluster-admin` and other highly privileged users.
+Obtaining the `impersonate users/groups` permission will allow an attacker to execute K8s API actions on behalf of another user, including those with `cluster-admin` rights, and other highly privileged users.

 ## Prerequisites